Free Practice Questions for Snowflake DSA-C03 Certification

 Subdomain 3.2: Leverage GenAI and LLM models in Snowflake.

-- Snowflake Cortex - Vector embedding - Prompt engineering - Fine tuning - Task-specific models (e.g., categorization, summarization, sentiment analysis, information extraction)
+- Vector embedding - Prompt engineering - Fine tuning - Task-specific models (e.g., categorization, summarization, sentiment analysis, information extraction)

 Subdomain 3.3: Train a data science model.